AO-StreetArt/CLyman/docs/pages/security.rst

 Security
 ========

-Crazy Ivan has several forms of security, with one form for transactions (HTTP API), and another form for events (UDP API).
+CLyman has several forms of security, with one form for transactions (HTTP API), and another form for events (UDP API).

 Transactions